WANdisco/hive-metastore-sync/README.md

 ## Creating test boxes with vagrant-lxc

 To simplify the testing process, there is a vagrant-lxc template which could be used to create box1 and box2.
-You have to install vagrant (https://www.vagrantup.com) and vagrant-lxc plugin (https://github.com/fgrehm/vagrant-lxc) to use it.
+You have to install lxc, vagrant (https://www.vagrantup.com) and vagrant-lxc plugin (https://github.com/fgrehm/vagrant-lxc) to use it.
 Then run the following commands:

 ```
 cd vagrant/lxc
 vagrant up
 ```

-This command creates and runs two containers: box1 and box2, both provisioned with hadoop and hive.
+This command creates and runs two containers: box1.lxc and box2.lxc, both provisioned with hadoop and hive.

 To remove created containers use ```destroy```: